issue 9 · fall 2018

 you weren’t the caus of Jon Turners falling

-off the cherry tree.
-You had nothing
+off the cherry tree

 to do with the pinching & Bruseing of John Best’s wife